vimeo/timeserieswidget/README.md

     Header set Access-Control-Allow-Methods "GET, OPTIONS"
     Header set Access-Control-Allow-Headers "origin, authorization, accept"

-### The code needs to be able to map targets returned from graphite back to your configuration, so:
+### The code needs to be able to map targets returned from graphite back to your configuration...

+and when graphite returns the json data, the <a href="https://github.com/graphite-project/graphite-web/issues/248">target string can be rewritten</a>: functions can be reordered, function aliases replaced by the native functions, and integers shown a bit differently
+(often with an added `.0`).
+This results in timeseries javascript console errors like `internal error: could not figure out which target_option target_graphite '<a target returned from graphite>' comes from`.

+The best solution is refactoring the graphite functions' `pathExpression` stuff, but that's no easy feat.
+For the time being, here are some tips to alleviate most of the problems.

 * if you have `scale()`, `movingAverage()` and potentially a few more in your targets, be wary of https://github.com/graphite-project/graphite-web/issues/103 and adjust your scales if needed to counter graphite's rewriting of arguments.
+* if you have `sum()` calls with multiple arguments, be wary that graphite might <a href="https://github.com/graphite-project/graphite-web/pull/135">change their order</a>
 * don't use function aliases, i.e. use `sumSeries()`, not `sum()`

-You need to check this if you see an error like `internal error: could not figure out which target_option target_graphite '<a target returned from graphite>' comes from`.
-You'll probably notice that it looks slightly different from what you configured, and graphite changed it a bit.

 ## Flot client-side canvas graphs